Uddancode/stock_predictor_gcnn/README.md

 **simplest_model_gcn_mlp_only-stock-prediction-cleaned.ipynb**

-Note: My Explanation of the code can be see on: https://www.youtube.com/playlist?list=PLUA7SYgJYDFoAmJSyCXtKwA1uw2ErFgEo

 **3. Data Files**
 -- Data files are kept in the data folder.
 The code usually loaded data in the beginning of the code.